Hot Flashes

 The following are the most common signs and symptoms of hot flashes:

-Perspiration.
-Ranging from mild to profuse.
+• Perspiration.
+Sweating can range from mild to profuse.

 Click on the following link to read more information about hot flashes, or continue reading below to learn more about the causes of hot flashes.